 - No luck finding black cherries?
 Try my original barbecue sauce.
 Or try one of the options below.

 - Make blueberry chipotle BBQ sauce: Substitute a cup (or two!) of blueberries for the black cherries.
-Or make this recipe for chicken breasts baked in a tangy blueberry chipotle sauce.

 - Like Citrus Chipotle BBQ Sauce?
 Exchange orange marmalade for the cherries, and orange juice for the cider vinegar.